 Over his career, Mr. Parkinson has represented clients in criminal and civil enforcement actions — both litigated and settled — involving FCPA, extradition, securities fraud, insider trading, false statements, and environmental issues.
 He has also conducted internal investigations involving the conduct of companies operating in India, China, Kazakhstan, Russia, Italy, Egypt, Korea, and numerous other non-U.S. jurisdictions.

 A frequent writer and speaker on financial crimes and international anti-corruption topics, Mr. Parkinson has made dozens of presentations internationally and throughout the U.S. (including in Kiev, Tokyo, Seoul, Oxford, Paris, and many other locations), and has served as a visiting lecturer at law schools in Mexico, Chile, and the United States.
 He is a member of the U.K. chapter of Transparency International, the Fraud Lawyer’s Association, the Anti-Corruption Committees of the American Bar Association and the International Bar Association, and is an associate-at-large with the Edward Bennett Williams American Inn of Court.
+He has been recognized by Legal 500 in Corporate Investigations and White-collar Criminal Defense, and in Who’s Who Legal: Investigations as a top practitioner in the U.K.

 Prior to joining Buckley, Mr. Parkinson was a partner in the Washington, D.C., office of Mayer Brown LLP, and was an associate with Beveridge & Diamond PC.
 He received his J.D. from The American University, an M.S. from the University of Pennsylvania, and a B.A. from Gettysburg College.